Bridging Inertial and Dissipation Range Statistics in Rotating Turbulence: Structure functions in rotating turbulence

-All of this is consistent with the phenomenology and dimensional predictions which ignore any corrections due to intermittency.
-Indeed it is well-known that intermittency corrections in the energy spectrum, which is essentially related to the second-order structure function through a Fourier transform, is notoriously hard to detect.
-Hence we must turn our attention to higher-order structure functions and calculate the scaling exponents $\xi_q$ (for $k_n < k_\Omega$), as defined before, for different values of $\Omega$.
+The nature of the energy spectrum from our shell model is consistent with the phenomenology and dimensional predictions which ignore any corrections due to intermittency.
+Indeed it is well-known that intermittency corrections in the energy spectrum, that is essentially related to the second-order structure function through a Fourier transform, is notoriously hard to detect~\cite{Frisch1995}.
+Hence we must turn our attention to higher-order structure functions and calculate the scaling exponents $\xi_q$ (for $k_n < k_\Omega$), defined via $S_q(k_n) \equiv \langle |u_n|^q \rangle \sim k_n^{-\xi_q}$, for different values of $Ro$.
+If we ignore the effects of intermittency, we obtain $\xi_q = q/2$ as $Ro \to 0$ (strong rotation limit) and $\zeta_q = q/3$ as $Ro \to \infty$ (the familiar Kolmogorov result for non-rotating, homogeneous and isotropic turbulence).
+Measurements \cite{Muller_2007,Mininni2009a}, as we also show below, suggest that for any finite Rossby number $\xi_q(\neq q/2)$ is a non-linear, concave function of $q$ (multiscaling stemming from the intermittency effects) and it is only in the limit $Ro \to 0$, that the scaling exponents get close to the dimensional prediction.
+(Such a definition of structure functions in a shell model is consistent with those defined for longitudinal velocity increments in the Navier--Stokes equation and DNSs; with the addition of rotation, as we see later in this paper, the shell model definition is consistent with the structure functions evaluated for the longitudinal velocity increments evaluated in the direction perpendicular to the rotation axis in direct numerical simulations.
+There is, of course, no rigorous way to prove this.)

+{In order to get a sense of how close the structure functions are to the dimensional prediction $S_q(k_n) \sim k_n^{-q/2}$ (as $Ro \to 0$), we first adopt a strategy similar to that used more traditionally for the energy spectrum (Fig.~\ref{fig:spectra}), namely to look at plots of the compensated structure function $k_n^{q/2}S_q(k_n)$ for a sufficiently small value of the Rossby number.
+In Fig.~\ref{fig:comp_Sq}, we plot these compensated structure functions for several orders for $Ro = 0.002$.
+The shading region marks the inertial range of scales smaller than the Zeman wavenumber.
+These plots suggest that there is a clear departure from the dimensional prediction, especially for higher orders, due to the familiar intermittency corrections.
+Indeed, in the inset of the same figure and for the same Rossby number, we plot the flatness $S_4/S_2^2$ as a function of the wavenumber to illustrate more clearly the issue of scale-by-scale intermittency for such systems.}

+{All of these suggests that it is vital now to make our observations more quantitative by actually measuring the equal-time exponents for different values of the Rossby number.
+As is common to such measurements, we use the extended-self-similarity (ESS) procedure to extract more reliable estimates of the scaling exponents~\cite{Benzi1993,Chakraborty2010a,Chakraborty2012}.
+Furthermore, given the spacing of wavenumbers in a shell model a local slope analysis, a natural choice for data from direct numerical simulations, is not as useful.
+We therefore use a different statistical measure of the errors on our measurement.
+We obtain $S_q(k_n)$, and thus $\xi_q$, after averaging over several large eddy turn over times.
+We then repeat this for 49 other statistically independent measurements to obtain 50 statistically independent measurements of $\xi_q$.
+The mean of these yield the final exponents that we quote and their standard deviations become our error bars.}